reportportal/docs/docs/quality-gates/IntegrationWithCICD/IntegrationWithCircleCI.md

 - `REQUEST_TIMEOUT_SECONDS`: The timeout duration for ReportPortal API requests.
 - `SCRIPT_TIMEOUT_SECONDS`: The timeout duration for the entire script execution.

-### CircleCI Configuration
+### Step 1: Run application build and tests

-Update the `.circleci/config.yml` file in your project to include the *build and test* job and the *quality gates* lifecycle scripts.
-Here is a sample configuration:
+Update the `.circleci/config.yml` file in your project to include the *build and test* job.
+This job will install npm dependencies, run tests, and capture the ReportPortal Launch ID from the test execution logs.

 ```yaml
 version: 2.1